srobo/volunteer-emails/SR2022/2022-01-20-competition-volunteer-signup.md

 We're also looking for people to help organise the competition.
 Even if you only have a small amount of time available, every contribution helps make the event better for the competitors.
-Please contact competiton-team@studentrobotics.org if you'd like to help.
+If you'd like to help, please come along to a competition meeting or contact <competiton-team@studentrobotics.org>.

 -- SR Competition Team